John-Z-byte/file_classifier/README.md

 ...

-files = number of files in snapshot
+files: number of files in the snapshot

+headers: schema complexity

-rows = number of files (cheap, not data rows)
+rows: number of files (cheap metric, not data rows)

-🚨 Unknown Schema Handling
+Unknown Schema Handling

-Unknown schemas:

-go to classified/unknown_schema/
+Unknown schemas are copied to classified/unknown_schema/

-printed in console
+Missing schema hashes are printed in the console

-User manually updates schema_labels.yaml
+User must manually update schema_labels.yaml

-Next run → auto-classified
+Next run classifies them automatically

-This is intentional and required.
+This behavior is intentional and required.

-▶️ How to Run
+How to Run

+From the project root:

 python -m src.main